 The solution is to convert to narrow format, so that each row represents a single observation.
 Any data that is independent of the time series is repeated for each row:

-Now we have a time series identifier (Product), a target column (Demand), and a Time column (Date).
+Now we have a time series identifier (ID), a target column (Demand), and a Time column (Date).
 In addition, each row is based on a single observation, which can be used to predict the target value.
-The Region and Promo columns are used as features to train the model.
+The Promo column is used as a feature to train the model.

 In reality, you will have many more rows and many more columns than these examples.
 But you must follow the guidelines here to structure your data to avoid data leakage.